 Is venmo free to use for online gambling?

 Yes!
 Venmo is 100% free to use for all private P2P transfers, including those made to fund your legal offshore betting accounts.

 Sometimes.
 Venmo fees can be assessed for using branded Venmo credit and debit cards, and payments to various commercial businesses may also incur minimal fees.

-For P2P transactions between private parties (which are what you use when purchasing betting vouchers and player transfers), there are no fees to worry about, either from Venmo or your offshore betting site of choice.
+For P2P transactions between private parties (which are what you use when purchasing betting vouchers and player transfers or when using MatchPay), there are no fees to worry about, either from Venmo or your offshore betting site of choice.